ddashwood/Mockable/README.md

 objects "configurators".
 The exact format of a configurator depends on the mocking library used.

-If you use FakeItEasy, the configurator is the same object as the mock.
+If you use FakeItEasy (or NSubstitute), the configurator is the same object as the mock.
 If you weren't using Mockable, you might write code like this:

 ```csharp